Top AI Companies in Sydney (2026)

 What KPMG does well:

-• Change management: Helping large organisations adopt AI across thousands of employees with proper training and process redesign
+- Change management: Helping large organisations adopt AI across thousands of employees with proper training and process redesign

 Who it's best for: ASX 200 companies and government departments where AI governance, risk management, and regulatory compliance are just as important as the technology itself.
-Best when you need a partner who understands board-level concerns and can present AI strategy in that language.
+Best when you need a partner who understands board-level concerns and can communicate AI strategy in that language.

 3. Deloitte Australia